VidhitaKher16/hpdftask1/README.md

 ## Something Missing?

 If you have ideas for more “How To” recipes that should be on this page, [let us know](https://github.com/facebookincubator/create-react-app/issues) or [contribute some!](https://github.com/facebookincubator/create-react-app/edit/master/packages/react-scripts/template/README.md)

+## Rendering App.js OR Search.js ??(manually)

+While trying to execute the code in your local please manually edit the RenderDOM method of Index.js inside /src folder to point to two jsx files `App.js` and 'Search.js` which export the default classes `App` and `Search`
+App.js has the twitter main page functionality and Search.js has the Search Page functionality import React from 'react';
+import ReactDOM from 'react-dom';
+import './index.css';
+import Search from './Search';
+{/*import App from './App';*/}
+import registerServiceWorker from './registerServiceWorker';

+{/*ReactDOM.render(<App />, document.getElementById('root'));*/}
+ReactDOM.render(<Search />, document.getElementById('root'));
+registerServiceWorker();
+Uncomment the code lines @2239 and 2243 while trying to redner the App.js i.e. twitter main page Please pardon the aesthetics of main page for this very time , am working on improving the same as this was my first attempt on frontend development
+The screenshots of the local developemnt has been added for reference to the public folder with the following name:
+1. TwitterMainPage_ScreenShot_Local
+2. TwitterSearchPage_ScreenShot_Local